Zwi2801/AWS-restart/Projects/3D Architecture.md

     • Improves performance for heavy 3D content
     • Decreases S3 and backend load

-3. **EC2 Auto Scaling / AWS Lambda – Backend Compute**
+C. **EC2 Auto Scaling / AWS Lambda – Backend Compute**

 The backend API can be built using either:

-A. EC2 Auto Scaling for applications requiring long-running processes
+1. EC2 Auto Scaling for applications requiring long-running processes

-B. AWS Lambda for event-driven API logic (serverless)
+2. AWS Lambda for event-driven API logic (serverless)

 The reasons for selection are as follows: